CarlaML01/WeRateDogs-Dataset/README.md

 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

 This archive contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017.

+In addition, Udacity ran the images on WeRateDogs's account through a neural network to generate three predictions for each image.
+For each prediction, there is also data on the confidence and whether the prediction is a type of dog breed.

 ## Step 1 Checklist